Joe Cooper (linebacker)

-Joe Cooper (born January 22, 1979) is a former American football linebacker who played one season with the Calgary Stampeders of the Canadian Football League.
-He played college football at Ohio State University and attended Independence High School in Columbus, Ohio.
-He was also a member of the New York Jets and St. Louis Rams of the National Football League.
+Joe Cooper (born January 22, 1979) is an American former football linebacker.
+He played college football at Ohio State University, professionally with the Calgary Stampeders of the Canadian Football League (CFL).
+He was also a member of the New York Jets and St. Louis Rams of the National Football League (NFL).

+Early life

+Cooper attended Independence High School in Columbus, Ohio.

 College career

 Cooper played for the Ohio State Buckeyes from 1998 to 2001.
 He enrolled at Ohio State University in the fall of 1997 but was not eligible to play football that season.
 He earned All-Big Ten and Associated Press Third Team All-American honors in 2000 after recording 80 tackles.
 Cooper was also co-captain of the team in 2000 and 2001.
 He was voted the most inspirational player of the Buckeyes by his teammates while also being named the team's most outstanding linebacker by his coaches in 2000.